babenkoivan/elastic-adapter/README.md

 ### Delete

-Remove a document from an index:
+Remove a document from the index:

 ```php
 $documents = [